typelevel/shapeless-3/README.md

 ```
 ## Getting started

-shapeless 3 is available for Scala 3.0.0.
-To include the deriving module in
+shapeless 3 is available for Scala 3.0.0 for the JVM and for Scala.js 1.5.0+.
-your project add the following to your build,
+To include the deriving module in your project add the following to your build,

 ```
-libraryDependencies ++= Seq("org.typelevel" %% "shapeless3-deriving" % "3.0.0")
+libraryDependencies ++= Seq("org.typelevel" %% "shapeless3-deriving" % "3.0.1")
 ```

 ## Finding out more about the project